-In some states, there are statutes of limitations on asbestos lung cancer cases.
+Statutes of limitations vary by state for asbestos lung cancer cases.
 This means that after a certain time, you can no longer take legal action to receive compensation.

-Asbestos-related legal assistance is available through Sokolove Law with no upfront cost to you.
+Sokolove Law has experience in getting people asbestos-related legal help on time.
+Our assistance is available at no upfront cost to you.

 How an Asbestos Lung Cancer Lawsuit Works

 An asbestos lawsuit does not necessarily involve suing your former employer or any of the U.S. military branches.
-Most lawsuits involve the asbestos companies and manufacturers who acted negligently.
+Most lawsuits involve the companies that manufactured asbestos-containing products and acted negligently.

 Asbestos attorneys will work on your behalf to take legal action against these groups.